 - i.
 To continue to prioritise early career researchers through continuing to match fund prestigious external fellowships and supporting essential research associate posts through research grants to Departments; - ii.
-To continue support for excellent, innovative research, particularly for projects that are hard to fund from other sources; - iii.
+To continue support for excellent, innovative research, particularly for projects that are hard to fund from other sources;

+iii.
 To support projects seeking to get off the ground, through seed corn funding, bridging and underwriting, to pave the way for researchers to make applications to outside funding bodies for more substantial grants;

 - iv.
 To make specific provision for support of strategic, larger scale, often interdisciplinary projects; - v.
-To collaborate with Colleges, particularly those with smaller endowments, to further enhance the research element of their fellowships; - vi.
-To engage more directly with the early career researchers who are beneficiaries of Trust awards, by negotiating College connections for these fellows and facilitating events for their academic and social benefit; - vii.
-To concentrate student support on specific research programmes.
+To engage more directly with the early career researchers who are beneficiaries of Trust awards, by negotiating College connections for these fellows and facilitating events for their academic and social benefit; - vi.
+To work with Faculties and Colleges to establish partnerships for the support of excellent early career researchers who will complete an independent project while contributing to research and teaching in both a Faculty and College setting; this has led to the establishment of a new Academic Career Development Fellowship programme beginning in 2022; - vii.
+To support Colleges seeking to broaden and enrich their work with potential and new undergraduates from the UK from backgrounds under-represented at Cambridge through a new Widening Participation and Induction programme.